INTERNSHIP program

 2. Equine Business & Marketing

-Our Equine Business & Marketing is a structured program with weekly lessons, goals, and objectives for students in the areas of horse care and training, not-for-profit 501 (C)3 business fundamentals, research, media/design, and the complete adoption and rehoming process.
+Our Equine Business & Marketing Internship Program runs on a seasonal basis in the Fall, Spring, and Summer.
+This is a structured program with weekly lessons, goals, and objectives for students in the areas of business & marketing, not-for-profit 501 (C)3 business fundamentals, research, photography/videography, social media/design, and the complete adoption and rehoming process.
 Interns will spend one-on-one time with all staff members (and horses) to obtain a complete picture of the Secretariat Center's daily activities, methodology, and purpose.

 We work with students’ schedules to provide a well-rounded educational process and to adapt projects to cater to the interests of our interns.
 Our goal is that students will complete the program with the knowledge and skills to succeed in many positions in the equine industry, as well as the ability to educate others on the success and importance of aftercare.